ThisisRDSharma/Siddu-/README.md

 Due to the limited dataset of high-risk biometric incidents, continuous monitoring should focus on real-time detection, alerting for any anomalies or unusual patterns in the biometric data.
+While specific information regarding the frequency of monitoring activities is not available, continuous monitoring is highly recommended for biometric solutions like Iproov’s.
+Given the dynamic nature of biometric data and the ever-evolving threat landscape, it is crucial to ensure that the system is regularly monitored to maintain its accuracy, security, and reliability.